DistributedSystemsGroup/zoe/docs/zapps/zapp_format.rst

 * for memory, a soft limit will be set at the "min" resource level and an hard limit to the amount set in the ``max-memory-limit`` option.
 See Docker documentation about the exact definitions of soft and hard limits
 * for cores, they will be allocated dynamically and automatically: a service that has cores.min set to 4 will have at least cores.
 If more are available on the node it is running on, more will be given

+Additionally, an optional parameter for shared memory can be specified.
+This does not have a minimum and maximum, but it is a simple value in bytes.
+The key is ``shm_size`` and is equivalent to the Docker option ``--shm-size``.
+It may be useful to tune for GPU applications.
+The parameter is understood only by the DockerEngine back-end.

 startup_order
 ^^^^^^^^^^^^^